 The streaming content revolution has changed many aspects of the TV viewing experience and what we expect from series.
-A few standards remain in place nevertheless, with foremost among them being the simplest: we have to want to spend time with a show’s characters.
+A few standards remain in place nevertheless, with the foremost among them being the simplest: we have to want to spend time with a show's characters.

 Who the actors happens to be matter less than the nature of the roles they play.
 (Another classic truth of medium is that stars don't necessarily make a TV show, but a TV show makes its stars.)
 Look no further than "Servant," the new M. Night Shyamalan-executive produced series on Apple TV+, which bears this out within its opening moments.

 Not long after wealthy and tragic-on-many-levels Philadelphia couple Dorothy (Lauren Ambrose, "Six Feet Under") and Sean Turner (Toby Kebbell) welcome their new au pair Leanne (Nell Tiger Free, of "Game of Thrones" fame) into their home, the pair introduce themselves as two people ostentatiously uncomfortable in their own skin, in their home, in the air.

 Dorothy tries to mask some unexplained mania with her too bright smile and clipped, quaking enthusiasm.
 Sean contrasts his TV reporter wife's glaring brightness with a fatigued nonchalance, as if he's better than all of this – the shaky wife, the trappings of domesticity, even this banal conversation with a domestic.